shreyasbasu/Double-LinkedList-with-Custom-Data-C-/README.md

 # Double-LinkedList-with-Custom-Data-C-
 A double linked list with a custom data type.
 Methods use pointers to manipulate data in different ways.

-#Brief Description of the Project
+#Brief Description of the Project:
 This is a Double Linked List Manipulator equipped with an easy-to-use menu and several custom functions that work.

-#File Structure of the project submitted
+#File Structure of the project submitted:
   Main.cpp
   README.pdf

-#How to get started?
+#How to get started? /n
   Describe the input required from the user
   Start by creating list (option 1)
   Once created any functions can be used (CAUTION: recalling the create list creates a brand new list again and deletes previous list)